Alaska Court Records

 Certified Mail: This is the more affordable option.
 The plaintiff only needs to pay the fees for restricted delivery and return receipt.
 A return receipt provides a guarantee that the defendant received the documents served.
 It must be sent back and filed with the court.
 The plaintiff receives a “green card” as evidence that the Service of Process was successful.

 Hiring a process server requires completing the Service Instructions, CIV 615 form.
-The process server gets this form along with the documents to be served.
-The server also provides a completed Proof of Service form to the plaintiff after service to the defendant is successful.
+The process server receives this form along with the documents to be served.
+After service to the defendant is successful, the server provides the plaintiff with a completed Proof of Service form.
 Alaska maintains a list of authorized civilian process servers from which plaintiffs can choose.

 After serving the opposing party, due diligence requires that the plaintiff informs the judge of how and when they served the litigation documents.
 This is usually done in writing and involves tendering a certificate of service (or a Proof of Service) in Family Court.
 The information on the certificate of service includes the: